Best Children’s Social Networks

 Today I thought we would talk about the computer and things kids can do on the computer which may or may not combat the crazy for a few more hours.
 It depends how crazy you are.

 You sign your child up in their own age group, and while parental monitoring is always wise when dealing with kids and the internet, Club Penguin has several safety features meant to keep your child safe from internet predators.
-Things like Ultimate Safe Chat, where your child can select from predefined menu of questions and answers and Standard Safe Chat where your child can type their own messages but these are carefully filtered (you can read about this feature here).

 My 8 year old loves the chatting, games and collecting items for her penguin and his igloo.
 Club Penguin bought me many hours this Midwinter Break.
 My friend Andrea, with 3 girls five years old and under reports she was able to do laundry, run on the treadmill, put in some work hours and balance her checkbook while her girls were enthralled with Club Penguin.
+(Update: Sadly, Club Penguin has been shut down for good.)

 I, on the other hand, with just two kids 5 and older managed to enjoy the silence while my children were enthralled with Club Penguin.